-In Tacoma through July 21 and then making its way to Lake Stevens for Aquafest July 26–28, the Venardos Circus is not to be missed.
-From the humorous antics of the house clown to the heart-stopping feats of daredevils flying through the air, every act by the Venardos family of performers is engaging and awe-inspiring.
+From the humorous antics of the house clown to the heart-stopping feats of daredevils flying through the air, every act in the Venardos Circus show is engaging and awe-inspiring.

 Dreamed up by former Ringling Bros.
-Ringmaster Kevin Venardos, the circus brings the nostalgia and mystique of the bygone days of early circuses and propels them into the 21st century with modern themes and a non-animal performance policy (with the exception of the pre-show flea circus).
-Our family loved that we could enjoy a high-quality show without funding the expense of a forlorn elephant or a post-retirement-age tiger.
+Ringmaster Kevin Venardos, the circus brings the nostalgia and mystique of the bygone days of early circuses and propels them into the 21st century with modern themes and a non-animal performance policy (except for the pre-show flea circus).
+Our family loved that we could enjoy a high-quality show without funding the expense of a forlorn elephant or a post-retirement-age caged tiger.

 I noticed an educational component in the recurring theme of song and dance, as well.
 Kevin Venardos belts out in Broadway-show fashion that it takes hard work and determination to follow your dreams — even if bullies tell you you’ll never make it.